thomasrebele/regex-repair/README.md

 ## License

 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE (AGPL) v3, see LICENSE for more details.
+If you need a different license, please contact us.

 # References